Agile & Models

 Agile iterations are not just about increments but also about test driven development and integration between requirements and design.
 In other words the agile cycle is based on a feedback loop between what the system is expected to do and how it may do it.
 One step further, and architectures may even emerge from iterations.
 With designs and even architectures being reconsidered all along, there is not much use for models until things are stabilized, and then it’s time for code.

 Yet, shared ownership and emerging architectures are not always possible and models may be necessary when organizational units have to share architecture assets.
-That set agile and model driven approaches at different levels: the former for development teams, the latter for development processes, with models defined respectively as white and black boxes.
+That set agile and model driven approaches at different levels: the former for development teams, the latter for development processes, with models managed by epics and referenced by stories.